GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Methods

-\textbf{Dense Correspondences Maps ($M_{\text{2D-3D}}$).} In order to compute the Dense Correspondences Maps $M_{\text{2D-3D}}$, we first estimate the underlying Dense Coordinates Maps ($M_{\text{XYZ}}$). $M_{\text{2D-3D}}$ can then be derived by stacking $M_{\text{XYZ}}$ onto the corresponding 2D pixel coordinates.
-In particular, given the CAD model of an object, $M_{\text{XYZ}}$ can be obtained by rendering the model's 3D object coordinates given the associated pose.
-Similar to~\cite{li2019cdpn,wang2019nocs}, we let the network predict a normalized representation of $M_{\text{XYZ}}$.
-Concretely, each channel of $M_{\text{XYZ}}$ is normalized within $[0,1]$ by $(l_x, l_y, l_z)$, which is the size of corresponding tight 3D bounding box of the CAD model.
+\textbf{Dense Correspondences Maps ($\Mcorr$).} In order to compute the Dense Correspondences Maps $\Mcorr$, we first estimate the underlying Dense Coordinates Maps ($\Mxyz$). $\Mcorr$ can then be derived by stacking $\Mxyz$ onto the corresponding 2D pixel coordinates.
+In particular, given the CAD model of an object, $\Mxyz$ can be obtained by rendering the model's 3D object coordinates given the associated pose.
+Similar to~\cite{li2019cdpn,wang2019nocs}, we let the network predict a normalized representation of $\Mxyz$.
+Concretely, each channel of $\Mxyz$ is normalized within $[0,1]$ by $(l_x, l_y, l_z)$, which is the size of the corresponding tight 3D bounding box of the CAD model.

-Notice that $M_{\text{2D-3D}}$ does not only encode the 2D-3D correspondences, but also explicitly reflect the geometric shape information of objects.
-Moreover, as previously mentioned, since $M_{\text{2D-3D}}$ is regular \wrt the image, we are capable of learning the 6D object pose via a simple 2D convolutional neural network (Patch-P$n$P).
+Notice that $\Mcorr$ does not only encode the 2D-3D correspondences, but also explicitly reflects the geometric shape information of objects.
+Moreover, as previously mentioned, since $\Mcorr$ is regular \wrt the image, we are capable of learning the 6D object pose via a simple 2D convolutional neural network (Patch-P$n$P).

-\textbf{Surface Region Attention Maps ($M_{\text{SRA}}$).} Inspired by~\cite{hodan2020epos}, we let the network predict the surface regions as additional ambiguity-aware supervision.
+\textbf{Surface Region Attention Maps ($\Msra$).} Inspired by~\cite{hodan2020epos}, we let the network predict the surface regions as additional ambiguity-aware supervision.
 However, instead of coupling them with RANSAC, we use them within our Patch-P$n$P framework.

-Essentially, the ground-truth regions $M_{\text{SRA}}$ can be derived from $M_{\text{XYZ}}$ employing farthest points sampling.
+Essentially, the ground-truth regions $\Msra$ can be derived from $\Mxyz$ employing farthest points sampling.

-For each pixel we classify the corresponding regions, thus the probabilities in the predicted $M_{\text{SRA}}$ implicitly represent the symmetry of an object.
-For instance, if a pixel is assigned to two potential fragments due to a plane of symmetry, Minimizing this assignment will return a probability of 0.5 for each fragment.
-Moreover, leveraging $M_\text{SRA}$ not only mitigates the influence of ambiguities but also acts as an auxiliary task on top of $M_\text{3D}$.
-In other words, it eases the learning of $M_\text{3D}$ by first locating coarse regions and then regressing finer coordinates.
-We utilize $M_{\text{SRA}}$ as a symmetry-aware attention to guide the learning of Patch-P$n$P.
+For each pixel we classify the corresponding regions, thus the probabilities in the predicted $\Msra$ implicitly represent the symmetry of an object.
+For instance, if a pixel is assigned to two potential fragments due to a plane of symmetry, minimizing this assignment will return a probability of 0.5 for each fragment. \Rthree{Therefore, the probability distribution of $\Msra$ reflect the symmetries of objects.} Moreover, leveraging $\Msra$ not only mitigates the influence of ambiguities but also acts as an auxiliary task on top of $\Mthreed$.
+In other words, it eases the learning of $\Mthreed$ by first locating coarse regions and then regressing finer coordinates.
+We utilize $\Msra$ as symmetry-aware attention \Rthree{input} to guide the learning of Patch-P$n$P.